Fredrik Fors

-Fredrik Fors (born 1973, Borlänge) is a Swedish, classical music clarinetist.
+Fredrik Fors (born 1973, in Borlänge) is a Swedish, classical music clarinetist.
 His album in the Juventus Les Nouveaux Musiciens series has been described as "one of the finest recitals of its kind".

 Early studies and career

 Fredrik Fors began playing clarinet at the age of 10 in the music school of his native town.
 At 15 he made his debut as soloist in the Clarinet Concerto No. 2 in F minor, Op.
 5, by Bernhard Crusell with the Helsingborg Symphony Orchestra.
 Swedish Television made a much acclaimed documentary about Fors at the time of his debut.
 By 1990 he had played the Jean Françaix Clarinet Concerto with the Austrian Radio Orchestra.
 In 1993 he received the Juventus Prize awarded by the Council of Europe and Foundation Claude-Nicolas Ledoux.
 He pursued further studies on clarinet with Sölve Kingstedt at the Royal College of Music, Stockholm, receiving his Soloist's Diploma in 1996, and later had lessons or master classes with such well-known clarinetists as Karl Leister, Yehuda Gilad, Antony Pay, Richard Stoltzman, and Kalmen Opperman.
 He became a member of the Oslo Philharmonic under Mariss Jansons in 1995 and is currently (2009) Co-Principal.